GlockTian/GlockTian.github.io/_posts/2021-12-19-Flutter-ttrpg.md

 Option2: row in listView

-using ListView means we don't need to worry about the childAspectRatio when we want to set the height.
+Using ListView means we don't need to worry about the childAspectRatio when we want to set the height.

 ```dart
 ListView.builder(